jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 - Any mathematical function
 - Significant effect on the performance

-Note: Often used are relu, sigmoid and softmax for the hidden layers
+Note: Often used are relu, sigmoid, and softmax for the hidden layers

 For the output layer:
 softmax: multiclass